-To evaluate the quality of relation descriptions in the graph, we randomly sample 100 entity pairs from the graph\footnote{More specifically, for better comparison with generation later, we sample 100 entity pairs from the test set in Table \ref{table:data_completion}.} and ask three human annotators to assign a graded value (1-5) for each relation description according to Table \ref{table:rating_scale}.
+To evaluate the quality of relation descriptions in the graph, we randomly sample 100 entity pairs from the graph\footnote{More specifically, for better comparison with generation later, we sample 100 entity pairs from the test set in Table \ref{table:data_completion}.} and ask three human annotators (graduate students doing research on computational linguistics) to assign a graded value (1-5) for each relation description according to Table \ref{table:rating_scale}.